MCP Server (Legacy Version)¶

 owl.incident.list,owl.incident_comment.list,owl.incident_operation.listto view Incident progress. - Use

-owl.errors.listand comment tools to track error issue handling processes.
+owl.errors.listand comment tools to track error issue handling process.

 Configuration Management Questions¶